 - Ask students to write an essay explaining why the 13th, 14th, and 15th Amendments were legally necessary for the elimination of slavery in the United States.
 Require students to refer specifically to the Garnett and Honner court cases in their arguments.
 Remind them that there is specific reference to the Constitution of the United States in the judgment rendered in the Moses Honner case.

 - Tell the students to review all the documents in both cases, which are available online through the NAIL database .
 The total number of pages is 31.
 Direct students to re-enact the cases by portraying the defendants, judges, claimants, bounty hunters, and witnesses as revealed in the documents.

 The documents included in this project are from Record Group 21, Records of the U.S. Circuit Court.
-They are available online through the Archival Research Catalog (ARC) database, by conducting a search on the keywords "Moses Honner" and "Henry Garnett.", or by using the ARC Identifiers:
+They are available online through the National Archives Catalog database, by conducting a search on the keywords "Moses Honner" and "Henry Garnett.", or by using the National Archives Identifiers :

 This article was written by John M. Lawlor, Jr., an instructor at Reading Area Community College in Reading, PA.